pixley/pixley.github.io/portfolio.md

 *Rogue Company* was launched into open beta on 1 October 2020 simultaneously on Windows (via Epic Games Store), Xbox One, PlayStation 4, and Nintendo Switch.
 It was later ported to Xbox Series X/S and PlayStation 5 (25 Nov 2020 and 30 Mar 2021, respectively).
 You can see more about the game at [the *Rogue Company* website](https://www.roguecompany.com).

-See gameplay from the first public beta release, [CB 0.47](https://www.youtube.com/watch?v=ZaapvrT2ni4).
-The video says "Alpha Footage", but it was from the version that went on to be the first beta.
+See [the "Rogue Reveal" for Kestrel](https://www.youtube.com/watch?v=IfRdjNr4pzk), the last Rogue I worked on before leaving Hi-Rez.
+Kestrel was released as part of the Year 1, Season 1 update.

-### Realm Royale
+### Realm Royale {#realm-royale}
 #### (Jun 2018 - Aug 2018), Hi-Rez Studios - Windows, XB1, PS4, Switch

 *Realm Royale* is a fantasy third-person battle royale, loosely based on the *Paladins* intellectual property.
 Starting life as a game mode within *Paladins*, *Realm Royale* runs on Unreal Engine 3.
 My team was briefly brought on to assist the *Realm Royale* team when the game exploded in popularity after it went into open beta in summer 2018.

-During the six weeks I worked on the project, my major responsibilities were adding a new class, improving console gameplay feel, and minor certification work.
+During the six weeks the *RoCo* team and I helped with the project, my major responsibilities were adding a new class, improving console gameplay feel, and minor certification work.

-*Realm Royale* was released into Steam Early Access in early June 2018 and has since launched on Xbox One, PlayStation 4. and Nintendo Switch.
+*Realm Royale* was released into Steam Early Access in early June 2018 and has since launched as a free-to-play title on Xbox One, PlayStation 4. and Nintendo Switch.
 You can see more about the game at [the *Realm Royale* website](https://www.realmroyale.com/).

-### Hand of the Gods: Smite Tactics
+### Hand of the Gods: Smite Tactics {#hand-of-the-gods}
 #### (May 2017 - Sept 2017), Hi-Rez Studios - Windows, XB1, PS4
 ![HotG key art](/images/HotGSplash.png "Hand of the Gods Key Art")